Robert Jay Charlson

-Robert Jay Charlson was an American atmospheric scientist, climate scientist, pioneer in the fields of climate forcing and climate change, and coauthor of the CLAW hypothesis.Charlson is known for his research in atmospheric chemistry, aerosol physics, aerosol/cloud/climate interaction, aerosol and cloud instrumentation.
+Robert Jay Charlson (September 30, 1936 – September 28, 2021) was an American atmospheric scientist, climate scientist, pioneer in the fields of climate forcing and climate change, and coauthor of the CLAW hypothesis.
+Charlson is known for his research in atmospheric chemistry, aerosol physics, aerosol/cloud/climate interaction, aerosol and cloud instrumentation.

-Life and times
+Background

-On September 30, 1936, Robert Jay Charlson was born at Santa Clara, California and his mother's name was listed as Stucky.
-On March 16, 1964, a marriage license listed Robert J. Charlson, age 27, born at San Jose, California, joined Patricia E. Allison, age 23, born at Greenville, South Carolina, in lawful wedlock in the University Christion Church at King County, Washington.
-The license was issued on February 24, 1964, and filed with the King County Auditor on March 18, 1964.
+Robert Jay Charlson was born in San Jose, California on September 30, 1936, to Adele and Rolland Charlson.
+His mother's maiden name was listed as Stucky.
+On March 16, 1964, he married Patricia Allison in Seattle in the University Christian Church in King County, Washington.
+Charlson died on September 28, 2021, at the age of 84.

 Education and career

-Charlson received a BS and MS degrees in chemistry from Stanford University.
+Charlson received BS and MS degrees in chemistry from Stanford University.
 Harold S. Johnston was his undergraduate advisor.
 His master's thesis was titled: “Techniques for High Speed Flash Photolysis”.
 In 1964, Charlson was awarded a PhD in atmospheric sciences from the University of Washington, Seattle.
 His advisor was Konrad Büttner.
-As of 2021, he is professor emeritus of Atmospheric Sciences, chemistry, and geophysics at the University of Washington in Seattle, Washington.
+Since 1998, he was professor emeritus of Atmospheric Sciences, chemistry, and geophysics at the University of Washington in Seattle, Washington.

 Charlson was one of the lead authors for Chapter 2, "Radiative forcing of climate change" in the 1995 Intergovernmental Panel on Climate Change (IPCC) working group report.
-He has also been a contributing author for the 1990 and the 2001 IPCC assessment reports.
+He was also a contributing author to the 1990 and the 2001 IPCC assessment reports.
+In 2007, the IPCC received the Nobel Peace Prize for this work validating the scientific basis of climate change.